Skip to Content

 The lever spring gets weak and leaves the sensor in the open position which prevents starting.

 Sensors – The quick fix, hold down the lever to start the mower.
 The complete assembly is available and not too difficult to fit.
-Check that all sensors are working, look to see the striker plates are closing the sensors fully.
+Check that all sensors are working, and look to see if the striker plates are closing the sensors fully.

 Check Control Module

-Most modern mowers will have a Control module, they are a printed circuit with relays and resistors – they do give trouble.
+Most modern mowers will have a Control module; they are a printed circuit with relays and resistors – they do give trouble.
 Because the specs vary, I can’t be more detailed.

-The function of the control module is to receive a start/stop command from the ignition switch, and only out-put a start command to the starter (via the solenoid) if all the correct sensors have been engaged.
+The function of the control module is to receive a start/stop command from the ignition switch and only output a start command to the starter (via the solenoid) if all the correct sensors have been engaged.

 Module – Wires come loose, have a helper attempt to start the engine while you wiggle the wiring connectors.